Daria Morgendorffer: Female cartoon characters who rock our worlds

 Unity: Rick and Morty

 Okay, she’s not a recurring character, nor is she a singular woman.
 But we think this seductive mind hive voiced by Christina Hendricks is deserving of a mention on this list as a woman who comes closer than most in getting Rick to settle down.

 Unity proves what’s possible if you put your (multiple) minds to it, taking the forms of multiple genders, races, and species and using this power to create an entire planet of Unitys.
 What other cartoon character can say the same?

 Lana is the perfect match to Archer as one half of TV’s greatest dysfunctional relationship – she’s strong, she takes crap from no one, and she’s relentlessly intelligent, able to dole out epic one-liners at the drop of a whiskey bottle.
 It’s for these reasons she’s the fiercest female cartoon character.

 Voiced by Alison Brie, Diane is an American writer, misunderstood intellectual, and third-wave feminist from Boston who lives with her anthropomorphic husband, Mr. Peanutbutter.

-One of the reasons we love Diane so much is for her honest portrayal of depression and the complications that arise from building long-term relationships.
-She’s strong in her convictions but not immune from suffering, and she takes time to bounce back as she heals herself and the relationship with her husband.
+One of the reasons we love Diane so much is for her portrayal of depression and the complications that arise from building long-term relationships.
+She’s strong in her convictions but prone to suffering, and she takes time to bounce back as she heals herself and the relationship with her husband.